15 Best Subreddits for Orthopedic Surgeons (2026)

 2. 2

-A subreddit for medical professionals and students to discuss medicine, including specialties like orthopedics.
+A broad subreddit for medical professionals and students, including discussions relevant to orthopedic surgery.

 3. 3

-For medical students, including those interested in orthopedic surgery careers.
+A subreddit for medical students, including those interested in orthopedic surgery as a specialty.

 4. 4